TheProBro/CS201-Project-X-Fast-Tries/README.md

 To run the code:

 	Open terminal.
-Then, write g++ code.cpp.
+Then, write g++ code.cpp

 	The code will compile.

 	Then, run the code using ./a.out command.

 	Then, input the size of universe.